AlanInglis/vividOld/vivid_vignette.md

 </center>

-From the above plot, the user can easily see that *Temp* is the most important variable when preidicting *Ozone*.
+From the above plot, the user can easily see that *Temp* is the most important variable when predicting *Ozone*.
 Also, there is a clear and strong interaction between *Month* and *Day*.

 # importanceNet():